-Central pain syndrome is a neurological disorder caused by damage to the central nervous system (CNS).
-Common symptoms include pain and loss of sensation, usually in the face, arms and/or legs.
-Pain is often constant and can be mild, moderate, or severe in intensity.
+Central pain syndrome is a neurological disorder caused by damage to the sensory pathways of the central nervous system (CNS).
+Common symptoms include pain (but also pruritus) and loss of sensation, usually in the face, arms and/or legs.
+Pain is often constant (but can be intermittent) and can be mild, moderate, or severe in intensity.
 Affected individuals may become hypersensitive to painful stimuli.
 The specific type of pain experience can vary from one individual to another based, in part, upon the underlying cause of the disorder and the area of the central nervous system affected.
 Central pain syndrome can potentially disrupt an individual's daily routine.
 In severe cases, the pain can be agonizing and unrelenting and dramatically affect a person's quality of life.
 Central pain syndrome can develop following a variety of conditions including stroke, multiple sclerosis, spinal cord injury, brain tumors, or iatrogenic damage to the central nervous system.

 American Chronic Pain Association

 - P.O.
 Box 850

 - 8735 W. Higgins Road

 - Email: email@example.com